g00341288/g00341288.github.io/_posts/2016-11-4-translating-a-request-for-data-into-a-sql-query-a-worked-example-post.md

 {% highlight sql %}

-/* the sum of the salaries of each employee type in each department */ SELECT DEPTNO, SUM(SAL), JOB
+/* the sum of the salaries of each employee type in each department */ SELECT E.DEPTNO, SUM(E.SAL), E.JOB
-FROM EMP
+FROM EMP E
-GROUP BY DEPTNO, JOB;
+GROUP BY E.DEPTNO, E.JOB;

-/* the average salary of each employee type in each department */ SELECT DEPTNO, AVG(SAL), JOB
+/* the average salary of each employee type in each department */ SELECT E.DEPTNO, AVG(E.SAL), E.JOB
-FROM EMP
+FROM EMP E
-GROUP BY DEPTNO, JOB;
+GROUP BY E.DEPTNO, E.JOB;

 {% endhighlight %}